h4ck3rm1k3/db-docs/index.md

 ## Working with collections

 Collections are sets of objects of the same class.
-SQL tables and NoSQL collections are both known as just "collections" in the `upper.io/db` context.
+SQL tables and NoSQL collections are both known as just "collections" within the `upper.io/db` context.

 ### Getting a collection reference